cole-beach/lunch-time-calculator/README.md

 Thanks to all the open-source contributors whose libraries and frameworks were used in this project.

 ---

-Feel free to customize this README file as needed for your project.
-If you have any questions or need further assistance, feel free to ask!
 ```

 Make sure to replace placeholders like `<your-username>` with your actual GitHub username and `<repository-name>` with the name of your repository.
 Save this content in a file named `README.md` and add it to your GitHub repository.
 This will provide visitors with a clear understanding of your project and how to use it.